 Students and Schools:

-One of the most amazing responses to this book has been the outreach I received from kids across the country who emailed me with poems, words of encouragement, and, most importantly, their questions.
-In answering their emails and setting up video chats with kids in classrooms from Alabama to Wisconsin, I realized that there was a real need to educate children on the topics of:
+One of the most amazing responses to this book has been the outreach from kids across the country who emailed in with poems, words of encouragement, and, most importantly, their questions.
+In answering their emails and setting up video chats with kids in classrooms from Alabama to Wisconsin, Helaina realized that there was a real need to educate children and parents (in various age groups) on the topics of:

-If I can’t make it in person, I’d be happy to set up a Skype/Video chat!
+If she can’t make it in person, she is happy to set up a Skype/Video chat.

 Professional Speaking Engagements on Psychology, Addiction, Recovery:

-• The current prevalence of PTSD, anxiety disorders, and addiction in relation to those affected by 9/11
+- The current prevalence of PTSD, anxiety disorders, and addiction in relation to those still affected by 9/11

-• Coping with the everyday trauma that occurs for any number of reasons, like natural disasters, acts of war or violence like mass shootings, domestic violence, sexual abuse and rape, an unstable living environment, an alcohol parent, medical trauma, and other causes
+- Coping with the everyday trauma that occurs for any number of reasons, like natural disasters, acts of war or violence like mass shootings, domestic violence, sexual abuse and rape, an unstable living environment, a parent living with addiction or alcoholism, medical trauma, and other causes

-• The ways that PTSD inform our choices and our behavior as young people, women, and adults
+- The ways that PTSD inform our choices and our behavior as young people and adults

 Journalism, Social Entrepreneurship, Media for Social Good:

-As an editor, freelancer, co-founder and editorial director of a start-up digital news site dedicated to people and organizations working to make a better future, I can discuss:
+As an editor, freelancer, co-founder and editorial director of a start-up digital news site dedicated to people and organizations working to make a better future, she can discuss:

 Please contact me directly at HelainaWrites@gmail.com to discuss any of the above.